 About The Lovie Awards

-The mission of The Lovie Awards is to recognise the unique and resonant nature of the European internet community—from Europeʼs top digital and creative networks and content publishers to cultural and political organisations and individual creators.
+The mission of The Lovie Awards is to recognize the unique and resonant nature of the European internet community—from Europeʼs top digital and creative networks and content publishers to cultural and political organizations and individual creators.
 Now in its seventh year, The Lovie Awards continues to celebrate the most resonant and pertinent stories in Europe.
 With entries from over 30 countries across the EU, the Awards reflect the tremendous growth of the internet as a tool for business and everyday lives.
-Work in English, French, German, Spanish, Italian, Swedish and Dutch can be entered in five main category types: Websites, Internet Video, Online Advertising, Mobile Sites, Apps & Podcasts and Social.
+Work in English, French, German, Spanish, Italian, Swedish, and Dutch can be entered into five main category types: Websites, Internet Video, Online Advertising, Mobile Sites, Apps & Podcasts, and Social.
 More information at lovieawards.eu.
 Partners and Sponsors of The Lovie Awards include Google, Adformatie, Creativepool, Digiday, The Drum, El Pais, FITC, FONK, Frankwatching, FrenchWeb, HuffPo España, It’s Nice That, Mobile Marketing Association, Netimperative, Ninja Marketing, NUMA, Springwise, and Tubefilter.

 To Join the Conversation: